Human Augmentation. Definition, 4 examples & impact. What is human augmentation? What are examples and techniques of human augmentation?

 It was tough to rebuild her life.
 An important moment was when she met orthopedic instrument maker Frank Jol.
 He is specialized in producing and fine tuning prostheses for top athletes.
 A better prosthesis ensured Kimberly to be ‘physically and mentally stronger’ according to herself.

 She participated in a paralympic talent day in October 2017, resulting in being scouted by the athletics coach.
 The year following she already became Dutch champion in her 100 meters discipline.
 She is a full time athlete in the IPC T64 class, which stands for women with a single amputation.
-I interviewed her in October 2020.
-Listen to episode 107 of my podcast in your favorite app, such as iOS (Apple), Spotify or Google.

 Besides examples within sports, Jason Barnes’ story caught my eye.
 His forever ambition was to become a musician, until he lost his hand while cleaning a device during his side job in a restaurant.
 Despite not being able to drum as well as before the accident, he was still allowed to study at the Atlanta Institute of Music and Media in Georgia, United States.